10 Cities Without Sunlight

 Return, for a moment, to the Mponeng fracture.
 A single species, in water sealed from the surface for millions of years, in rock billions of years old, at 60 degrees Celsius and 2.8 kilometers down.
 No sunlight, no organic rain, no seasonal cycle.
 Just hydrogen from radiolysis, sulfate from ancient inclusions, and the patient machinery of a genome honed for exactly these conditions.

 Desulforudis audaxviator is, in a sense, the purest test of the non-equilibrium trick we introduced at the beginning of this book.
-It maintains its internal order not by drawing on the sun’s energy, not by consuming the products of photosynthesis, but by harvesting the thin chemical gradients that geology provides.
-Its existence proves that the minimum requirements for life are astonishingly modest: a thermodynamic gradient, however small; a catalytic machinery, however slow; and time.
+It maintains its internal order by harvesting the thin chemical gradients that geology provides, independent of sunlight or photosynthetic products.
+Its existence shows that the minimum requirements for life are modest: a thermodynamic gradient, however small; a catalytic machinery, however slow; and time.

 The mathematics of this chapter – the Monod kinetics, the yield coefficients, the diagenetic equations – are not decorations.
 They are the tools that let us ask quantitative questions about this alien world.
 How fast can D. audaxviator grow on the hydrogen flux available?
 What yield does its sulfate reduction support?
 How does the community partition the available energy?
 What happens when the hydrogen flux changes on geological timescales?